Diabetes and Metabolism

 from other strategies.
 Insulin resistance, commonest in pre-diabetes.
 Metabolic

-syndrome and type 2 diabetes, impairs the body’s ability to metabolize glucose.
+syndrome and type 2 diabetes, impairs the body’s ability to metabolise glucose.

 The metabolism of people with diabetes is sort of similar to the metabolism of